McQuillen History, Family Crest & Coats of Arms

-The surname McQuillen was first found in County Antrim (Irish: Aontroim) located in the province of Ulster in present day Northern Ireland, where they were granted lands by Strongbow after the Anglo/ Norman invasion of Ireland in 1172.
 Specifically, "The MacQuillans were lords of the territory of the Routes, in co.
 Antrim, holding their chief residence in the fine old sea-girt castle of Dunluce."
 MacLysaght agrees "The MacQillans are of Norman- Welsh descent: they settled soon after the invasion in the territory called the Route (co.
 Antrim.)"

 During an investigation of the origin of each name, it was found that church officials and medieval scribes spelled many surnames as they sounded.
 Therefore, during the lifetime of a single person, a name could be spelt numerous ways.
 Some of the spelling variations for the name McQuillen include McQuillan, McQuillen, McQuillian, McQuillin, McQuillon, McCailin, McAilin, MacQuillian, MacQuillon, MacCaillion, MacQuillin, MacQuillan, McKillan, McQuilland, McAiland, McAylin, McCaillion, McKillion, McKillin, McKillon, MacKillan, MacQuilland, MacAyland, MacAilan, Quillan and many more.

-More information is included under the topic Early McQuillen Notables in all our PDF Extended History products and printed products wherever possible.
+Another 89 words (6 lines of text) are included under the topic Early McQuillen Notables in all our PDF Extended History products and printed products wherever possible.

 Ireland experienced a dramatic decrease in its population during the 19th century.
 This was in a great measure, a response to England's imperialistic policies.
 Hunger and disease took the lives of many Irish people and many more chose to leave their homeland to escape the horrific conditions.
 North America with its promise of work, freedom, and land was an extremely popular destination for Irish families.
 For those families that survived the journey, all three of these things were often attained through much hard work and perseverance.
 Research into early immigration and passenger lists revealed many immigrants bearing the name McQuillen: